M1 and South East Busway

 - Increased productivity for our transport and logistics industries – a major employer in the city.

-Stage 2 – Upgrade the eight kilometres between Eight Mile Plains and Daisy Hill
+Stage 2 – Eight Mile Plains to Daisy Hill

 - widening up to five northbound lanes between Gateway Motorway to Loganlea Road